Q: Is it more common for a business to use an outside shredding service or do it themselves?

 Q: What’s the advantage to mobile shredding?

 A: One of the biggest advantages is that the workers aren’t handling the paper directly.
-They come out and watch the paper being shredded.
+The papers in the bins are emptied directly into the shredder.
+You or your employee can watch the paper being dumped and shredded.
 On top of that, if the truck gets into an accident after it leaves, the paper is already shredded, so there isn’t a security risk of the paper being spread everywhere.
 Compare this to a shredding company that shreds offsite.
 Even if they don’t get into an accident, there’s still a risk of people flipping through the documents before they actually shred it.
 Mobile shredding gives the customer confidence that their information is properly destroyed.
 Another advantage is the cost.
 Most shredders will shred 15 sheets at a time for 100 uses per day.
 One box can be up to 5000 pages, so that shredder will take 4 to 5 days just for that box.
 If you buy a commercial shredder that has continuous shred, it still only takes 15 sheets at a time and you still have to pull staples and hand feed the paper.
 This kind of shredder will cost between $2000 and $5000.
 However, if you want a machine that will can handle more than 15 sheets and you don’t have to worry about staples or paper clips, this kind of machine will cost between $70,000 and $200,000.
 For most businesses, this cost isn’t practical.

 Q: HOW DOES A CUSTOMER KNOW THAT DOCUMENT SHREDDING IS SECURE?

 A: When it comes to mobile shredding, there are two different types of trucks – the hammer mill and the “pierce and tear.”
 The hammer mill tears up the paper into pieces that have to fit through a screen, which makes each piece a consistent size.
 The pierce and tear consists of a series of plates that fit together and move in opposite directions.
 There are hooks that tear the paper, but what can sometimes happen is the smaller sheets of paper, especially checks, can fall between the plates and end up not being shredded at all.
 Both trucks are certified by the National Association of Information Destruction, but hammer mill is more secure, which is why TNT Shredding only uses the hammer mill.
-We also have a smaller screen for higher security and we use this screen for customers like the FBI, or Boeing, who have very strict security policies.
+We also have a smaller screen for higher security and we use this screen for customers like the FBI or Boeing who have very strict security policies.
 This screen basically turns the paper into powder.
-You wouldn’t even be able to read one letter on it.
 This additional security is more expensive, however.
-It takes twice as long to shred, we have to change out the screen, and the final product can’t be recycled because it’s basically a powder.
+It takes twice as long to shred.
+We have to change out the screen, and the final product can’t be recycled because it’s basically a powder.
 Compare our shredding to a smaller, personal or even office shredder.
 When you shred, the paper fluffs up.
-So, when you have that little bin on the bottom.
-You’re still putting complete pages into one pile that could technically be put back together by someone with enough time.
+So, when you have that little bin on the bottom, you’re still putting complete pages into one pile that could technically be put back together by someone with enough time.
 Our trucks mix the shredded material with up to 6000 pounds of other shredded paper.
 It would be impossible to put any piece of paper or check back together.

 Q: ARE THERE CERTIFICATION REQUIREMENTS INVOLVED WITH THE CUSTOMER SEEING IT SHREDDED?

 A: Well, there are the regulations set by HIPAA, but in my opinion, all customers should see their sensitive documents shredded on site.
-There are cases where we will shred off-site for example if a customer lives out of our service area.
+There are cases where we will shred off-site.
+For example, we may do off-site shredding if a customer lives out of our service area.
 In these situations, we will give a certificate of destruction after we shred the material.
 We’re licensed, insured, and bonded and we meet all the same requirements for information destruction as a business office or a medical facility.

 Q: Are your employees trained?